Skip to main content

 New in 8.1.8

 The local address to connect from when establishing a TCP connection.
-If left blank, then the driver will simply pick an available address.
+Leave blank to auto-select.

-Source AddressThe address of the master station, default is 3.
+Source AddressThe address of the local (master) station.
+Default is 3.

-• Ignition settings: Source Address is 3 and Destination Address is 4.
+• Ignition settings: Source Address = 3, Destination Address = 4

-• Device settings: Source Address is 4 and Destination Address is 3.
+• Device settings: Source Address = 4, Destination Address = 3

-Direct Operate EnabledWhen true, the Direct-Operate function code is used on a write, otherwise Select-Operate is used, default is true.
+Direct Operate EnabledIf true, the Direct-Operate function code is used for writes; if false, Select-Operate is used.
+Default is true.

 Advanced